Ephenia/Pokeclicker-Scripts/README.md

 ![](https://i.imgur.com/ei7lR95.png)

-• Auto Farm will plant the berry that you have selected.
+• Auto Farm will plant the berry that you have selected.<br/>
-• Auto Harvest will harvest all ripe berries.
+• Auto Harvest will harvest all ripe berries.<br/>
 • Auto Replant will wait for ripe berries to be close to withering before harvesting, then replant the same kind of berry in that plot.
-This can be especially useful for mutating berries.
+This can be especially useful for mutating berries.<br/>
 • Auto Mulch will wait for mulch to be close to running out, then use the same kind of mulch on that plot.

 The Auto Farmer runs even while the farm window is closed.
 It also now saves your berry selection when the game restarts, to avoid farming interruptions.